sterling-tenn/poketwo-autocatcher/README.md

 ### Disclaimer
 please note that self botting is against Discord's Terms of Service and being discovered <br> using a self bot may result in your account being banned.
-To avoid this, keep knowledge of your self bot <br> to a minimum and set the channel_id field correctly <br>
+To avoid this, keep knowledge of your self bot <br> to a minimum and set the channel_id field correctly.
+I am not responsible for any accounts lost due to the self bot. <br> I also recommend checking the self bot channel's messages occasionally to see if Pokétwo has sent a captcha. <br> **If it has, it would be a good idea to solve it.** <br>